mearashadowfax/ScrewFast/README.md

 ScrewFast leverages the power of Astro — a modern, cutting-edge site building framework — and integrates it seamlessly with the utility-first CSS framework TailwindCSS, to deliver exceptional site performance and a seamless user experience.
 Here are some notable integrations and enhancements included in the project:

+### Starlight Documentation

+ScrewFast is now equipped with the Starlight, which is designed to elevate the user's experience with documentation.
+This modern and elegant theme comes with a suite of features to make the content more accessible and pleasant to navigate.

+Key Features:

+- **Site Navigation and Search**: Navigate through the documentation with ease using intuitive sidebar and built-in search functionality.
+- **Internationalization**: Cater to a global audience with the ability to switch languages, making documentation accessible to everyone, everywhere.
+- **SEO Friendly**: Optimized for search engines to help users quickly find the information they need.
+- **Code Highlighting and Dark Mode**: Enhances code readability with syntax highlighting, and offers a dark mode to reduce eye strain for users.
+- **Mobile Responsive Design**: Whether you're on a phone, tablet, or desktop, the documentation adapts to your screen size for optimal readability.

+With Starlight, you gain access to a wealth of powerful features and integrations, along with extensive customization options to fit your needs.

+> [!NOTE]
+> Dive into the Starlight's comprehensive feature list and learn how it can streamline your development process by visiting the theme's [documentation site](https://starlight.astro.build/).
+>
 ### Lenis for Smooth Scrolling

 Experience buttery smooth scrolling with [Lenis](https://lenis.studiofreight.com/).
 We've integrated Lenis to provide an enhanced scrolling experience that's both fluid and responsive.